 And no overview of winter activities in Maine's outdoors is complete without mentioning ice fishing.
 Maine's many lakes may freeze over, but they don't clear out.
 Almost every community hosts its own ice fishing derby, many geared toward the whole family.
 Quality family time and appreciation for the outdoors.
 Looking to make it a weekend trip?
-Check out the Kennebec Valley's lodging and accommodations for a place to warm up after a long day on the ice.
+Whether you're visiting Maine's Lakes and Mountains region, the Kennebec Valley, the Highlands or Aroostook County, you'll find plenty of lodging options for when you're looking to warm up after a long day on the ice.

 Maine State Parks

 Almost any one of Maine's State Parks will welcome you with open arms in winter.
 Throughout the season, you can grab (or rent) your gear and enjoy snowshoeing, ice skating and Nordic skiing during Winter Family Fun Days at Aroostook State Park, Range Pond State Park and others across the state.
 A few more popular parks for winter activities include Bradbury Mountain State Park, Mt.
 Blue State Park and Baxter State Park.